 Laura would step out of her comfort zone to embrace changes that helped kids who were struggling academically.
 She was one of the first Proctor teachers to join the district’s alliance with the University of Minnesota’s Center for School Change in the early 1990’s, with the Practice Makes Perfect project, which ended up being the precursor to the current Proctor Area Community Center.
 She advocated for non-traditional applications for classroom learning.
 In her thirty-second year of teaching, her vision led to the school district’s addition of a student operated printshop, which engaged students in meaningful real-life learning through production of printed items for the school and community.

 Laura was born November 4, 1949 to Karl and Margaret Condon and passed away August 14, 2022 with her family by her side.
 She grew up in Proctor, and attended Proctor High School.
-She graduated from UMD with a teaching degree and earned a Masters at UWS.
+She graduated from UMD with a teaching degree and earned a Master’s at UWS.
 Laura taught English at Proctor for 35 years.
 For many years she was an active member, president, and chief negotiator for the Proctor Teachers’ Union.
 She had a passion for all things Proctor, including REA3D.

 Laura served as a REA3D Board member from 2012-2022.
 Hers was a much respected voice when complicated decisions had to be made by the board.
 She would listen as others discussed grants and funding opportunities.
-It was common for her to say, “Have you ever thought about doing it this way?
+It was common for her to say, “Have you ever thought about doing it this way?”
 Or, “This may sound crazy, but what about this?”
-She planted idea seeds, and the board will dearly miss her insightful contributions.
+She planted idea seeds, and the board dearly misses her insightful contributions.
 She is missed by many as a loving aunt, sister, teacher, leader, and friend.

 In Memory of Pat Toor Lowe